BILLPC2684/python_manifest_hackathon/readme.md

 7. Congratulations you are ready to dive into Django and get started!
 ---
 ### Quickstart
 1. In a hurry?
-Download the python interpreter and git-scm from their main sites.
+Download the python interpreter and git-scm from their main sites and fork the django project by clicking [here](https://github.com/django/django/fork).
 2. Create a github account if you haven't already
 3. Download this repository by typing the following in the command line:
 ```